Tube estimates for diffusion processes under a weak H\"ormander condition: Malliavin calculus and density estimates

 In what follows for a given matrix $A$ we consider its Frobenius norm, given as

 We will employ the fact that the Frobenius norm is sub-multiplicative.
 Take a square $d\times d$ matrix $\g$, symmetric and positive definite.
-Denote with $\l^*(\g)$ and $\l_*(\g)$ the largest and the smallest eigenvalues of $\g$.
+Recall that we denote by $\l^*(\g)$ and $\l_*(\g)$ the largest and the smallest singular values of $\g$, which in this case coincide with the largest and smallest eigenvalues.
 From the equivalence between Frobenius and spectral norm we have

 Denoting $\hat{\g}=\g^{-1}$, it holds $\l^*(\hat{\g})=1/\l_*(\g)$.
 So